 10 Debuggers

 Bugs can cause our app to crash, produce incorrect results or displays, and result in other unexpected behaviors.
 Fixing bugs in our app-package is an important step to ensure our application continues behaving as expected.
-Using an interactive debugger can help us find the root cause of the error.
+This chapter will cover how to use an interactive debugger to help us find the root cause of bugs and errors.

 Placing a call to browser()